-For example, some people are born with a more naturally narrow airway than others, or with excess tissues due to nothing other than family history and the presence of some other risk factors.
+For example, some people are born with a more naturally narrow airway than others, or with excess tissues due to nothing other than family history.
 When combined, it can create the right conditions for Sleep Apnea to develop1.

 Each person is unique in their traits, characteristics, body shape, posture, and facial structure, inheriting half of a person’s genes from the mother and the other half from the father.
 The genetic makeup of every individual is full of instructions covering every aspect of our physical shape, structure, along with our vulnerabilities to certain diseases.